Clever/wag/README.md

 	...
 }
 ```

-  * Pass the context object to any subsequent network requests you make.
-    Many client libraries accept the context object, e.g.:
-    * **net/http**: If you're making HTTP requests, use the [golang.org/x/net/context/ctxhttp](https://godoc.org/golang.org/x/net/context/ctxhttp) package.
-    * **wag**: All `wag`-generated clients take in a context object as the first argument.
-      If your handler consumes a `wag`-generated client, then pass the context object to these client methods.
+  * TODO: we trace the server request by default.
+Adding to clients requires extra work...
+Do this by passing around the context

   * By default we tag traces with `http.method`, `span.kind`, `http.url`, `http.status_code`, and `error`.
 For more information about what these tags mean see: https://github.com/opentracing/opentracing.io/blob/95b966bd6a6b2cf0f231260e3e1fa6206ede2151/_docs/pages/api/data-conventions.md#component-identification

-### Using the Go Client
+## Using the Go Client
 Initialize the client with `New`
 ```
 c := client.New("https://url_of_your_service:port")